Organic Lawn Care Tips

 Organic Plant Care LLC offers a variety of lawn care tips to have a thick, healthy, chemical-free organic lawn.

-- Conduct a properly collected soil sample evaluated by a quality lab every couple years to help establish the ideal growing conditions for healthy turf.
+- Have a properly collected soil sample evaluated by a quality lab every couple years to help establish the ideal growing conditions for healthy turf.

 - Use organic fertilizers that are “slow-release” and feed the lawn as well as the soil.
 These materials feed your lawn over a longer period of time and, as such, are less apt to leach from the soil and end up running off into the watershed.